-- (a) Applicability. - Except as provided in subsection (a)(2) of this section, no trees or native vegetation protected under SRC 808.015, SRC 808.020, or SRC 808.025 shall be removed unless a tree and vegetation removal permit has been issued pursuant to this section. - (2) Exceptions.
-A tree and vegetation removal permit is not required for the removal of trees or native vegetation protected under SRC 808.015, SRC 808.020, or SRC 808.025 when the removal is: - (A) Necessary for maintenance of a vision clearance area, as required in SRC chapter 805; - (B) Required by the City or a public utility for the installation, maintenance, or repair of roads or utilities, including water lines, sewer lines, gas lines, electric lines, and telecommunications lines.
-This exception does not apply to new development or construction in a riparian corridor; - (C) Necessary for continued maintenance of existing landscaping.
-For the purposes of this exception, the term "existing landscaping" means an area within a riparian corridor which was adorned or improved through the planting of flowers and trees, contouring the land, or other similar activity prior to June 21, 2000; - (D) Necessary for the installation, maintenance, or repair of public irrigation systems, stormwater detention areas, pumping stations, erosion control and soil stabilization features, and pollution reduction facilities.
-Maintenance includes the cleaning of existing drainage facilities and trash removal; - (E) Removal of invasive non-native or nuisance vegetation in riparian corridors; - (F) Necessary for public trail or public park development and maintenance; - (G) Necessary to conduct flood mitigation;
+- A. Applicability. - 1.
+Except as provided in subsection (a)(2) of this section, no trees or native vegetation protected under SRC 808.015, SRC 808.020, or SRC 808.025 shall be removed unless a tree and vegetation removal permit has been issued pursuant to this section.

-- (H) Necessary to effect emergency actions which must be undertaken immediately, or for which there is insufficient time for full compliance with this chapter, when it is necessary to prevent an imminent threat to public health or safety, prevent imminent danger to public or private property, or prevent an imminent threat of serious environmental degradation.
+- 2. Exceptions.
+A tree and vegetation removal permit is not required for the removal of trees or native vegetation protected under SRC 808.015, SRC 808.020, or SRC 808.025 when the removal is: - Necessary for maintenance of a vision clearance area, as required in SRC chapter 805; - Required by the City or a public utility for the installation, maintenance, or repair of roads or utilities, including water lines, sewer lines, gas lines, electric lines, and telecommunications lines.
+This exception does not apply to new development or construction in a riparian corridor; - c.
+Removal of a City tree, as defined under SRC 86.010, that is subject to the requirements of SRC chapter 86; - d.
+Necessary for continued maintenance of existing landscaping.
+For the purposes of this exception, the term "existing landscaping" means an area within a riparian corridor which was adorned or improved through the planting of flowers and trees, contouring the land, or other similar activity prior to June 21, 2000; - e.
+Necessary for the installation, maintenance, or repair of public irrigation systems, stormwater detention areas, pumping stations, erosion control and soil stabilization features, and pollution reduction facilities.
+Maintenance includes the cleaning of existing drainage facilities and trash removal; - f.
+Removal of invasive non-native or nuisance vegetation in riparian corridors; - g.
+Necessary for public trail or public park development and maintenance; - h.
+Necessary to conduct flood mitigation; - i.
+Necessary to effect emergency actions which must be undertaken immediately, or for which there is insufficient time for full compliance with this chapter, when it is necessary to prevent an imminent threat to public health or safety, prevent imminent danger to public or private property, or prevent an imminent threat of serious environmental degradation.
 Trees subject to emergency removal must present an immediate danger of collapse.
 For purposes of this subsection, the term "immediate danger of collapse" means that the tree is already leaning, with the surrounding soil heaving, and there is a significant likelihood that the tree will topple or otherwise fall and cause damage.
 The person undertaking emergency action shall notify the Planning Administrator within one working day following the commencement of the emergency activity.
-If the Planning Administrator determines that the action or part of the action taken is beyond the scope of allowed emergency action, enforcement action may be taken; - (I) A commercial timber harvest conducted in accordance with the Oregon Forest Practices Act, ORS 527.610-527.992, on property enrolled in a forest property tax assessment program, and which is not being converted to a non-forestland use.
-Properties from which trees have been harvested under the Oregon Forest Practices Act may not be partitioned, subdivided, developed as a planned unit development, or developed for commercial uses or activities for a period of five years following the completion of the timber harvest;
+If the Planning Administrator determines that the action or part of the action taken is beyond the scope of allowed emergency action, enforcement action may be taken;

 Applicant Response: A tree and vegetation removal permit was submitted for the private tree/vegetation removal and an additional permit application was submitted for the public tree removal.
 The applicant understands which activities are exempt from the requirements of a tree removal permit.
+All significant trees proposed to be removed are included in the arborist prepared tree inventory, the tree conservation plan permit, and or the street tree permit application for city tree removal.